Face Surgery options and facial procedures in Melbourne including surgery for eyelids, nose, chin, skin, neck, chin and lips:

 See the Gallery for Face and Neck Lift of our past patients.

-All surgical procedures have a specific set of requirements that need to be fulfilled in order for the patient to qualify as a good candidate.
+All surgical procedures have a specific set of requirements that need to be fulfilled in order for the patient to qualify as a suitable candidate.
 Every face is different and has different characteristics and surgeries should be individualised depending on the wants and needs of the patient.
-However, there are certain conditions that must be met in order to be a good candidate for facial surgery.
+However, there are certain conditions that must be met in order to be a suitable candidate for facial surgery.
 While a person’s age and overall health are taken into consideration some of the other requirements are less obvious.
 For Example;

 - They will have good overall health

-- Expectations will be realistic.
+- Expectations will be realistic

-Benefits Of Face Surgery
+Potential Outcomes Of Face Surgery

 There are many options when it comes to face surgery.
 However, any type of facial surgery is designed to;